|

 end of Riley’s century and didn’t require religious faith,

+only in the person tying the rope.
 The university group passed through the turnstile.
 Chrístõ

 and Riley moved up to discover that the booth was unmanned.
 Maps and timetables